JacobKleinsorge/restaurant-html/README.md

 # restaurant-html
 Simple HTML Restaurant Menu
+A restaurant menu with simple structure and styling.

+To view:
-Open menu.html
+  Open menu.html in your browser

 Citations:
   All images sourced from https://www.tasteofhome.com